 This Chemical Hygiene Plan applies to all employees and students engaged in laboratory use of hazardous substances, where there is the potential for employee exposure to hazardous materials.
-It does not apply to those working outside the laboratory setting.
 This plan was developed by FIU Environmental Health & Safety (EH&S).
 Individuals working with radioactive materials should refer to the FIU Radiation Safety Manual.
 Those working with biological agents should refer to the FIU Biosafety Manual.
 Program manuals, such as the Biosafety Manual and Radiation Safety Manual, can be found under their respective programs in the Safety Programs section of the EH&S website.